alanabrahampkochumon-zqict/cyclist_data_analytics/Readme.md

 How do annual members and casual riders use Cyclistic bikes differently?

 ### Guiding Questions
-1. Do casual riders take longer or shorter ride than members?
+1. Do casual riders take longer or shorter rides than members?
 2. Are casual riders more active on weekends vs weekdays?
 3. Are they concentrated in certain months (seasonality or location patterns)?
 4. What time of day do members vs casual riders prefer?